World EventOther

 Arrival of Commodore Perry

-Commodore Matthew Perry of the United States Navy arrived in Edo Bay with a fleet of ships, demanding that Japan open its ports to American trade.
-This event marked the beginning of the end for Japan's isolationist policies and set the stage for the Meiji Restoration.
+Commodore Matthew Perry of the United States Navy arrived in Edo Bay with a fleet of ships, demanding Japan open its ports to trade.
+This event marked the beginning of the end for Japan's isolationist policy and set the stage for the Meiji Restoration.

 Sources: